 Suede, technically, is a type of fuzzy leather with a napped finish.
-Suede is distinctively known for its smooth finish and snug fittings.
-Popular in the 1960s and 70s, it is making a comeback in the fashion industry again.
+It’s distinctively known for its smooth finish and snug fittings.
+It was popular in the 1960s and 70s and it’s making a comeback in the fashion industry again.

 Basic Tips for Cleaning and Maintaining a Suede Jacket

-Purchasing a suede protector spray is also a smart investment, for it protects the material against weather conditions and/or accidental staining.
+2. Purchasing a suede protector spray is also a smart investment, for it protects the material against weather conditions and/or accidental staining.
 It does require frequent reapplications (once a month), but this product does guarantee good coverage.

-Brush in the direction of the grain.
+Brush in the direction of the fiber.
 Suede jackets are not meant for regular use, they need to be air-dried quite often.
-This process allows the material to breathe and thus prolong its lifespan.
+This process allows the material to breathe and thus prolongs its lifespan.

-The storage of suede jackets also requires careful consideration.
+4. The storage of suede jackets also requires careful consideration.
 The two primary factors to keep in mind are:

-- Protect from direct sunlight
+- Store in places away from direct sunlight

 - Ensure that there is adequate ventilation

-Methods to Clean Suede Jackets
+9 Easy Ways to Clean Suede Jackets

-Brushing is the most commonly recommended brush for suede cleaning.
-They broadly classified into two types- a smaller, wire brush for cleaning out of hard-to-reach abscesses and crevices, and a larger rubber brush for a more large-scale cleaning procedure.
+Brushing is the most commonly recommended method for suede cleaning.
+There are mainly two types of brushes for this—a smaller, wire brush for cleaning out hard-to-reach abscesses and crevices, and a larger rubber brush for a more large-scale cleaning procedure.

 Brushing in the direction of the grain is imperative, it helps maintain uniformity.
 Excessive pressure is discouraged as it can lead to irreversible tear damage.